IHE/ITI.PCF/input/pagecontent/other.md

 Given that the token is authorizing access to the defined Scope, then the `residual` is focused on results that would be forbidden to be returned (forbid).
 Note that `forbid` is not identical to `Consent.provision.type` of `deny` but is related:

 - the oAuth scope indicates the gross data that is permitted
-- residual `forbid` indicates data that is forbidden to be returned
+- residual `forbid` indicates data that is forbidden, and shall not be returned
 - residual `permit` overrides an explicit residual `forbid`
 - If no `forbid` applies, then the data is allowed to flow back to the requester